 Are the treatments safe for the baby and mother?

 Taking steroids by mouth means an increased risk in the mother of developing diabetes (raised sugar levels) and hypertension (raised blood pressure).
-Regular checks of blood pressure and urine and ultrasound scans are important.
+Regular checks of blood pressure, urine and ultrasound scans are important.
 Women who have been taking steroid treatment for a prolonged period should not stop them suddenly but should follow their doctor’s advice and reduce treatment gradually.

 Can women with pemphigoid gestationis still breastfeed?

 Yes.
 It is safe to breastfeed even while taking steroid tablets as only very small amounts of steroid get into breast milk.
-There is some evidence that breastfeeding may improve the condition.

 Where can I get more information about pemphigoid gestationis?

 Please note that the BAD provides web links to additional resources to help people access a range of information about their treatment or skin condition.
 The views expressed in these external resources may not be shared by the BAD or its members.
 The BAD has no control of and does not endorse the content of external links.

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel

 UPDATED NOVEMBER 2010, JANUARY 2014,MAY 2017, NOVEMBER 2020